 NMP: Is it easier, being a well-known comedian to hold a corporate audience?

 SB: I think the more well-known you are, the easier it is, but I think that corporates have a life of their own, and they are so different to umbrella them all under ‘corporates’.
 You can come on in the first minute, when everyone’s fresh and concentrating; you can come on in the third hour, when everyone’s hammered and disinterested; you can be presenting awards that half the people aren’t even up for; or everyone can be waiting on with baited breath for your every word, because it’s the pinnacle of their evening.
-So, each corporate is very different, and each stage at each corporate is very different.
+Each corporate is very different, and each stage at each corporate is very different.

 NMP: Can you gain the same reactions from corporate events as your own tour?